-This process is time consuming, costly and risky- but it makes for some truly fabulous and one-of-a-kind wines- which is why sparkling wines made in this manner tend to be very expensive.
-Some of the wines made in this style are Champagne, Cava and Cremant.
+This process is time-consuming, costly, and risky- but it makes for some truly fabulous and one-of-a-kind wines- which is why sparkling wines made in this manner tend to be very expensive.
+Some of the wines made in this style are Champagne, Cava, and Cremant.

+Carbonation.
 This method does tend to be frowned upon by most winemakers.
 It simply involves injecting CO2, under pressure, into a finished still wine until the wine has become sparkling (similar to soda).